-SITES ON THE CAMBRIDGE GHOST WALK include Christ Church and graveyard, the Richardson Maritime Museum (old bank building), the Dorchester County Courthouse, Long Wharf (stories of pirates and phantom ships), and seven of the beautiful homes on historic High Street including the oldest house in Cambridge – the Josiah Bayly House which is featured on the home page of the Chesapeake Ghost Walk website.
-Guests will walk from the Richardson Maritime Museum on Poplar Street, past the Dorchester Center for the Arts and Courthouse, and continue past the homes of Governor Charles Goldsborough, the the Leonard Hotel, the Maynadier House and the LaCompte House.
+SITES ON THE CAMBRIDGE GHOST WALK include Christ Church and graveyard, the Richardson Maritime Museum (old bank building), the Dorchester County Courthouse, Long Wharf (stories of pirates and phantom ships), and seven of the beautiful homes on historic High Street including the oldest house in Cambridge – the Josiah Bayly House which is featured on the home page of the Chesapeake Ghost Walk website, the homes of Governor Charles Goldsborough, the the Leonard Hotel, the Maynadier House and the LaCompte House.
 All these and more have amazing stories.

 BLOG POSTS ABOUT CAMBRIDGE HAUNTED SITES

 TIME & WEATHER: Ghost Walk begins on time.
 We walk in all kinds of weather except that which threatens public safety.
 Be sure to list your CELL PHONE number in the registration so we can contact you in the unlikely event the tour is canceled.